Witivio/vas-documentation/src/en/chatbot/metabot_en.md

-- HR perimeter
+- HR scope

-- IT perimeter
+- IT scope

-- Legal perimeter
+- Legal scope

 - None of above

-If the user selects one particular perimeter the MetaBot returns the answer of the corresponding chatbot friend.
+If the user selects one particular scope the MetaBot returns the answer of the corresponding chatbot friend.
 In addition, if the feedback of the chatbot friend is enabled, then the MetaBot asks for the feedback.